2018-2019

 Cambodian Economy

 Students studied the basics of how their economy works and researched the major sectors of Cambodia’s economy including agriculture, tourism, construction, and the garment industry.
-Using a combination of their research and in-person interviews, the students wrote, designed, laid out and published a dual-language book about the major sectors of their country’s economy.
-The books were then distributed for free to every secondary school in the country.
-Books are also on sale at major bookstores throughout Cambodia.
+Using a combination of their research and in-person interviews, the students wrote, designed, laid out, and published a dual-language book about the major sectors of their country’s economy.
+The books were then donated via the Ministry of Education and are also on sale at major bookstores in Cambodia.

 Water Safety